commonknowledge/articles/README.md

 27. Proxies may only validly be appointed by a notice in Writing which:

-a.
-States the name and Address of the Member appointing the proxy;
+    a) States the name and Address of the Member appointing the proxy;

-b.
-Identifies the Person appointed to be that Member’s proxy and the general meeting in relation to which that Person is appointed;
+    b) Identifies the Person appointed to be that Member’s proxy and the general meeting in relation to which that Person is appointed;

-c.
-Is signed by or on behalf of the Member appointing the proxy, or is authenticated in such manner as the Directors may determine; and
+    c) Is signed by or on behalf of the Member appointing the proxy, or is authenticated in such manner as the Directors may determine; and

-d.
-Is delivered to the Co-operative in accordance with the Articles and any instructions contained in the notice of the general meeting to which they relate.
+    d) Is delivered to the Co-operative in accordance with the Articles and any instructions contained in the notice of the general meeting to which they relate.

 28. The Cooperative may require proxy notices to be delivered in a particular form and may specify different forms for different purposes.